tiberiusbrown/abc/docs/system.md

 void $draw_vline(i16 x, i16 y, u8 h, u8 color);
 ```

-Draws a vertical line of a given color to the display buffer.
+Draw a vertical line of a given color to the display buffer.
 This function does nothing in grayscale modes.

 | Parameter | Description |
 | :-- | :-- |